Beautiful Gardens of Provence: Visitor Guide

 • Free for children under eight years old.

-• Reduced entry fee for students, disabled and their escort, and large families.
+• Reduced entry fee for students, people with disabilities and their escort, and large families.

 • Reservations are required through the website.